MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/bi-how-to-set-up-and-publish-kpi-web-services-based-on-account-schedules.md

 7. To publish the account-schedule KPI web service, choose the **Publish Web Service** action.
 The web service is added to the list of published web services in the **Web Services** window.

 > [!NOTE]
 >  You can also publish the KPI web service by pointing to the **Account Schedule KPI Web Service Setup** page object from the **Web Services** window.
-For more information, see [How to: Publish a Web Service](across-how-publish-web-service.md).
+For more information, see [Publish a Web Service](across-how-publish-web-service.md).

 ## <a name="see-also"></a>See Also
 [Business Intelligence](bi.md)